Geodesics in a Graph of Perfect Matchings: Geodesics and Diameter

-Recall that a {\bf geodesic} between two vertices in a connected graph is a shortest path between them.
-The {\bf distance} between two vertices, $u$ and $v$, in a graph, denoted $d(u,v)$, is the length of a geodesic between them.
-The {\bf eccentricity} of a vertex in a graph is the maximum distance between this vertex and any other vertex of the graph.
+Recall that a {\bf geodesic} between two vertices in a connected graph, is a shortest path between them.
+The {\bf distance} between two vertices $u$ and $v$, denoted by $d(u,v)$, is the length of a geodesic between them.
+The {\bf eccentricity} of a vertex is the maximal distance between this vertex and any other vertex.
 The maximal length of a geodesic in a connected graph is called the graph's {\bf diameter}.
-If the distance between two vertices in a graph is the graph's diameter, the vertices are called {\bf antipodes}.
+If the distance between two vertices is the graph's diameter, then the vertices are called {\bf antipodes}.

-Hernando, Hurtado and Noy \cite{noy} proved a formula for the distance between two matchings in the graph $\mm$ of non-crossing perfect matchings with $m$ edges, implying that the diameter of this graph and the eccentricity of every vertex in it are $m-1$.
-In this section it is shown that although $\Pm$ is larger than the graph of non-crossing perfect matchings, where the latter is an induced subgraph, the diameter and the eccentricity of every vertex in it remain $m-1$.
+Hernando, Hurtado and Noy \cite{noy} found a formula for the distance between two matchings in the graph $\mm$ of non-crossing perfect matchings with $m$ edges, implying that the diameter of this graph and the eccentricity of every vertex in it are $m-1$.
+In this section, it is shown that although $\Pm$ is larger than the graph of non-crossing perfect matchings, where the latter is an induced subgraph, the diameter and the eccentricity of every vertex in it remain $m-1$.

-\begin{obs} The union of two matchings $M_1,M_2$ in $\Pm$ is a vertex-disjoint union of alternating cycles $C_i$ of even length (a common edge is considered as a cycle of length two):
+\begin{fact} The union of two matchings $M_1$ and $M_2$ in $\Pm$, is a vertex-disjoint union of alternating cycles $C_i$ of even length (a common edge is considered as a cycle of length two):